marschall/marschall.github.com/_posts/2018-11-22-jdbc-inlists.md

 WHERE id IN ( UNNEST(?) )
 ```

 There is an additional caveat with Oracle in that Oracle does not support anonymous arrays, instead custom array types have to be created.
-Additonally the Oracle JDBC driver only supports creating JDBC arrays using proprietary APIs.
+Additionally the Oracle JDBC driver only supports creating JDBC arrays using proprietary APIs.
 If you are using Spring `JdbcTemplate` then the `SqlOracleArrayValue` class from [ferstl/spring-jdbc-oracle](https://github.com/ferstl/spring-jdbc-oracle/) does the binding for you.

 Further Reading